Boy Scout Lane: Urban legend

-According to a local urban legend, the road is named for a troop of Boy Scouts who were killed while on a camping trip in the 1950s or 1960's.
-In some variations the murderer is the troop's Scoutmaster.
-In others it is their bus driver.
-In other versions of the legend, a small group of Scouts leave their camp during the night and accidentally drop their lantern, resulting in a forest fire that kills the entire troop.
+According to a local urban legend, the road is named for a troop of Boy Scouts who were killed while on a camping trip in the 1950s or 1960s.
+In some variations the murderer is the troop's Scoutmaster, in others their bus driver; in some versions, a small group of Scouts leave their camp during the night and accidentally drop their lantern, resulting in a forest fire that kills the entire troop.

 Other variations of the story exist including one in which the Scouts are killed after their bus crashes or accidentally catches fire.
 There is also a version in which the Scouts vanish without explanation and are never found.
-In some versions of the legend, two Boy Scouts escaped the fate of the rest of the troop and tried to find help, only to become lost in the woods where they die of starvation and/or exposure.
+In some versions of the legend, two Boy Scouts escape the fate of the rest of the troop and try to find help, only to become lost in the woods where they die of starvation and/or exposure.
 In most variations of the legend it is said that the dead Scouts haunt the forest where they died and can be heard hiking through the undergrowth, or their lights can be seen at night as they seek help or their fellow Scouts.

 Stories circulated in "haunted travel guides" include visitors reporting a strong sense of foreboding or "being watched", the sound of footsteps or breaking branches coming from multiple directions, red or white lights sometimes described as resembling swinging lanterns or flashlight beams, ghostly buses or figures, and "childlike hand prints" on cars stopped in or driven through the area.